|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Martin in Baltimore, Maryland.
 Constructor Number 1235.
 Delivered to the U. S. Army Air Force (USAAF) as B-26 Marauder serial number 40-1370.

-Assigned to the 11th Air Force, 73rd Bombardment Squadron.
+Assigned to the 11th Air Force (11th AF), 28th Composite Group (28th CG), 73rd Bombardment Squadron (73rd BS).
 No known nickname or nose art.
 During January 1942 based at Elmendorf Field in Alaska.

-On August 16, 1942 took off from Elmendorf Field piloted by Benjamin F. Schoenfeld crashed and destroyed on landing at King Salmon Airfield near Neknek in Alaska.
+On August 16, 1942 took off from Elmendorf Field piloted by Lt.
+Benjamin F. Schoenfeld on a ferry flight southward and crashed force landing at King Salmon Airfield near Neknek in Alaska.
 Two were killed in the crash.
+Afterwards, this aircraft was written off.

 This aircraft was salvaged and transported to Hill Aerospace Museum at Hill AFB and stored outdoors awaiting restoration.

-Schoenfeld died on December 24, 1944.
+Schoenfeld died on December 24, 1944 piloting A-26B Invader 43-22273 that crashed 5 miles south of Sardina, Ohio while on his way home for leave.
 He is buried at Oak Lawn Memorial Park in Corvallis, OR at section 4, row 123, grave 3.

 USAF Serial Number Search Results - B-26 Marauder 40-1370